 Bookkeeping!
 Quick, turn the page, let’s get to something interesting!
 Let someone else worry about the numbers…I really don’t do numbers.
 I’ve never been a business person, I’m a craftsman!
 All I have to do is make my product well and everything will be OK.

 Does all that sound familiar?
 How would you feel about someone working for you who said, “Take care of my tools?
 I don’t know how – I’ve always let someone else do that, I really don’t do that part of the job, and besides, I think they’re good enough – they still work.”
 Well, if you take the attitude that books are either beneath your notice or too complex for you to understand, you’re working with dull tools.
-Your business depends on a variety of things to keep it healthy – a good product or service delivered by competent people is one part of the picture – but well kept books is just as important.”
+Your business depends on a variety of things to keep it healthy – a good product or service delivered by competent people is one part of the picture – but well-kept books are just as important.”

 3. Financial Planning